This good practice advice will help your buying staff simplify contract management and remain fully informed about your school’s position.

 - Starting the contract

 - Day-to-day administration

 - Reviewing the contract

 A contract summary should be prepared for higher value contracts when a contract begins.

 Contract documents can be lengthy and difficult to interpret.
-The contract summary will therefore serve as an easily accessible source of information about the contract for school buying staff and users of the contract.
+The contract summary will serve as an easily accessible source of information about the contract for your school's buying staff and users of the contract.

 The summary should cover details about the:

 - relationship between your school and supplier

 - service to be delivered by the supplier